Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 • Slightly odd call performance

-While the audio performance of the WF-1000XM4 was fantastic, the WF-1000XM5 still managed to improve on them by taking a more measured approach.
+While the audio performance of the WF-1000XM4 was fantastic, the WF-1000XM5 have managed to improve on them by taking a more measured approach.

-Featuring the Dynamic Driver X, the bass performance isn’t as powerful or as fun as it is on the WF-1000XM4 but the bass carries more detail and clarity.
+Featuring the Dynamic Driver X, the bass performance isn’t as powerful or as fun as it was on the WF-1000XM4 but bass carries more detail and clarity.
 The midrange has a better sense of finer detail, especially with voices, and the high frequencies are sharper, clearer and more detailed.

 The noise-cancelling performance is another area where the XM5 improve on the WF-1000XM4, able to suppress voices and general noise better for a much quieter performance.
 The transparency mode is clear and detailed, although we find the WF-1000XM4 is slightly clearer.